 (See the MarketingCharts report on media audience demographics for more data about the audience composition – age, household income and race/ethnicity – of broadcast, cable TV, and online video viewers, along with audience data for about a dozen other major online and offline media.)

-Nielsen’s Comparable Metrics report, which offers a host of data on media reach and consumption, notes that overall media usage is steady among 18-34-year-olds, as increasing time spent with TV-connected devices, smartphones and tablets over the past year have more than offset declines in time spent with TV, radio and the PC.
+Nielsen’s Q3 2015 Comparable Metrics report (the latest available), which offers a host of data on media reach and consumption, notes that overall media usage is growing among 18-34-year-olds, as increasing audiences on TV-connected devices, PCs smartphones and tablets have over the past year more than offset declines in time spent with TV and radio.

-The figures don’t support a shift in viewing time from traditional TV to mobile devices.
-But there are other devices, as shown in the chart above, that might be picking up the slack for Millennials: TV-connected devices.
-In Q2, TV viewers in the 18-34 bracket averaged just 4.5 days per week watching TV, compared to the 5.4 average among all adults.
+Nielsen’s figures don’t show much of a shift in viewing time from traditional TV to mobile devices.
+But there are other devices, as shown in the earlier chart above, that might be picking up the slack for Millennials: TV-connected devices.
+In Q3, TV viewers in the 18-34 bracket watched TV on average during just 4.4 days per week, compared to the 5.3 average among all adults.
 But 18-34-year-old users of TV-connected devices spent an average of 3.3 days per week with them, above the adult average of 2.9 days per week.

 In this case, TV-connected devices refers to DVDs, game consoles, multimedia devices and VCRs (and includes time spent playing games on game consoles), so it’s difficult to ascertain to what extent this relates to streaming video via multimedia devices.
-Still, the latest Total Audience Report suggests that adults (in general) spend about as much time with game consoles as multimedia devices, indicating that probably somewhere around half of the 6 hours per week that 18-34-year-olds spend with TV-connected devices is spent with multimedia devices.
+Still, the latest Total Audience Report indicates that adults (in general) spend almost as much time with multimedia devices as they do with gaming consoles, suggesting that a majority of the 7+ hours per week that 18-34-year-olds spend with TV-connected devices is spent watching video.

 The following are some other takeaways from the Comparable Metrics report specific to the 18-34 bracket:

-The latest Total Audience Report, for Q3, analyzes media consumption and device ownership patterns by household income, with some interesting conclusions.
+The previous Total Audience Report, for Q3 2015, analyzed media consumption and device ownership patterns by household income, with some interesting conclusions highlighted below.

 As one might expect, device adoption is greater among higher-income ($75k+) households than among lower-income households (<$25k), with this true for all devices measured: